 In section 2, Woods discusses what semantics is, whether it can be separated or even distinguished from syntax on the one hand and inference or "thought" on the other.
-In his terms, linguistics renders disambiguated representations to sentences while philosophy maps these to truth values.
+In his terms, linguistics renders disambiguated representations to sentences, while philosophy maps these to truth values.
 Retrieval and inference are not part of semantics, nor is pure disambiguation among syntactic parses, even if this is based on selectional restrictions and so-called semantic features.
 A system needs a separate semantic module for the justification calling it semantic.

 The major characteristic of the semantic networks is the notion of links that may model human associations.
 Semantic representations need to be precise, formal, unambiguous, and logically adequate.2 Woods discusses the problems of the existence of canonical form, the connection between attribute-value matrices and networks, relations of more than two arguments (a problem that is one of the main motivations of 41ang, see the elimination of "deep ditransitives" in Section 3.1.3.
 Woods shows a prepositional example, x is 'between y and z'), and most importantly the logical type of nodes.
 Woods' Section 4 discusses two problems that are difficult for AI, restrictive relative clauses, intensional entities (representations of entities without commitment to existence or distinctness), and quantification.
-Most of these were also unsolved problems in the version of 41ang on which the contributions of this thesis are based, but see Kornai (2022).
+Solutions to these problems in the 41ang theory are offered in Kornai (2023), though they have not yet been implemented.